Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 | **World Map**  | Common  | `8 VP`  | 1/4 slot | `+1` Insight                                    |
 | **Shortsword** | Average | `16 VP` | 1 slot   | `+1` Power, `3D6` damage, 5ft range             |
 | **Shortbow**   | Average | `16 VP` | 1 slot   | `+1` Precision, `2D6` damage, 10ft - 90ft range |

-When using a weapon in combat, a failed skill check will result in the item taking damage.
-Damage results in the item's advantage modifier decreasing by one.
-When an item's modifier falls below zero, it is considered broken and can no longer be used until it is repaired during a Rest (see [2.7 Rest](#2.7-Rest)).

 > Attacks made without a weapon use Power and deal 1D6 damage.